 Here's what happens to an asset over time: Let's say you purchased a piece of computer equipment for your business at a cost of $1,000.
-The average computer lasts 10 years, so it decreases in value 10 percent each year.
+The average computer lasts 10 years, so it decreases in value by 10% each year.

 For example, if you buy a vehicle for $25,000, you calculate depreciation on the $25,000, whether you paid for it with cash or credit.
 If you lease the vehicle, you can still depreciate it, depending on the type of lease.